akarshsomani/social-network/README.md

-# All the programs are written in python 3 with the help of pakage networkx.
+# All the programs are written in python 3 with the help of package networkx.

 Some of the implementation of theorie of social networking are here.